 Clinton is a somewhat small city located in the state of South Carolina.
 With a population of 8,637 people and three constituent neighborhoods, Clinton is the 50th largest community in South Carolina.

 Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clinton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Clinton who work in office and administrative support (16.63%), teaching (13.02%), and healthcare suport services (7.11%).
+There are especially a lot of people living in Clinton who work in office and administrative support (15.33%), teaching (12.68%), and sales jobs (7.76%).

-The percentage of adults in Clinton with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.97% of adults in Clinton have a bachelor's degree or advanced degree.
+The percentage of adults in Clinton who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Clinton have a bachelor's degree or advanced degree.

 The most common language spoken in Clinton is English.
 Other important languages spoken here include Spanish and Korean.